 This Butterbeer recipe is pretty close to the “real” thing at the Wizarding World of Harry Potter.
-It’s certainly closer than the two cold recipes that we tried, last week.
+It’s certainly closer than the two cold recipes.
+Plus, it is an easy recipe!

 - 10 OZ of Cream Soda (1 & 1/4 cups)

 - Put the Butterscotch Chips and Butter in a microwave safe bowl.
 Heat for 30 seconds.
 Stir and Heat for another 30 seconds.
 Now add the Heavy Cream to the bowl.

 - Microwave in 30 Second increments again.
 Stirring each time.
 It usually takes about 4 times (2 minutes) to get the right consistency.
 Set your mixture aside.
 The chips and butter should be a thick stir-able paste.